splinesoft/SSDataSources/README.md

 ## Core Data

-You're a scholar, a man-/woman-about-internet, and sometimes you want to present a `UITableView` or `UICollectionView` backed by a core data fetch request or fetched results controller. `SSDataSources` has got you covered with `SSCoreDataSource`, featured here with a cameo by [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).
+You're a modern man-/woman-about-Internet and sometimes you want to present a `UITableView` or `UICollectionView` backed by a core data fetch request or fetched results controller. `SSDataSources` has you covered with `SSCoreDataSource`, featured here with a cameo by [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).

 ```objc
 @interface SSCoreDataTableViewController : UITableViewController